tobiaslins/jazz/.changeset/smooth-toys-draw.md

 "jazz-tools": patch
 ---

-Added `createImageSharp()` to create images in server environments using the "sharp" library
+Added a server implementation of `createImage()` to create images in server environments using the "sharp" library